 Locations & Seating

-Most of the seating here has armrests, however the larger Terminal 1 has a decent amount of metal benches.
-Keep your eyes peeled for one, otherwise you’ll likely need to stretch out on the floor for some decent rest.
-Many travellers camp overnight in Terminal 2, as its home to many low-cost carriers, but there are fewer quiet corners as the layout is a bit more straightforward.
+Most of the seating here has armrests.
+However, the larger Terminal 1 has a decent amount of metal benches.
+Keep your eyes peeled for one; otherwise, you’ll likely need to rest on the floor.
+Many travellers camp overnight in Terminal 2, as it is home to many low-cost carriers, but there are fewer quiet corners as the layout is a bit more straightforward.

 Here are good sleep spots that travellers have reported:

-- Gates A50-54, in T1, reportedly have some comfortable seats with armrests, but you may be able to move them around into a makeshift bed.
+• Gates A50-54, in T1, reportedly has some comfortable seats with armrests, but you could try to move them around into a makeshift bed.

 Rest Zones